Lastaapps/fb-pages-discord-bot/README.md

 Configuration is done using environment variables, see `env_example` in git history.
-First you need to create a bot account and set up the account's translation options https://m.facebook.com/settings/language/auto_translate_disabled_dialects/
+First, you need to create a bot account and set up the account's translation options https://m.facebook.com/settings/language/auto_translate_disabled_dialects/